 - 1. Federal Financial Report(s).
 You must submit the Federal Financial Report (SF-425) annually. - 2.
 Performance Progress Report(s).
-You must submit a performance progress report annually. - 3.
+You must submit a performance progress report annually.
+The "Goals & Progress" section asks for a summary of your goals; a description of what you have achieved; and, if relevant, what tasks remain to complete the project.
+This section must align with the outcomes and outputs you identify in your application.
+When you complete the report, or at any time during or after the period of performance, you may also add the project results using the Products and Prizes tab in eGMS Reach. - 3.
 Final Reports.
 You must submit a final Federal Financial Report (SF-425) and a final performance report within 120 calendar days after the period of performance ends.
 The final performance report collects information relevant to progress on program-specific goals; impact of the overall project; the degree to which you achieved the mission, goals, and strategies outlined in the approved application; your objectives and accomplishments; barriers encountered; and your overall experiences during the period of performance.